Loan to a Company – to prove a loan (escape Debt/Equity rules)

 The above rules usually do not currently apply to companies with an annual turnover of less than $20 million (excluding GST).
 However, it is not worth the risk.
 Your accountant for proper accounting standards and business practice requires a Company Loan Agreement.
 This puts the matter beyond doubt.

-Further, if in any year your company does achieve a $20m plus turnover all loans are turned into equity.
+Furthermore, if your company achieves a $ 20 m-plus turnover in any given year, all loans are converted into equity.
 This is at that time.

 No taxation or Corporations Law advice on this Loan Agreement